PTSD

 Post Traumatic Stress Disorder

 It was absolutely terrifying to not know what was wrong with me or how to fix the problem.
-BTC not only identified the deteriorated state of my brainwave activity, they restored its function… I consider the healing I experienced at BTC to be nothing short of a miracle.”
+BTC not only identified the deteriorated state of my brainwave activity, they restored its function.”

 – US Army Veteran